mingyuea/stockReactClient/README.md

-This is the client-side to my stock trading application, written purely in React.
+This is the client-side to my fake stock trading application, written purely in React.

+This is purely a personal project, no real money/stocks will be traded.
+DO NOT RELY ON THE INFORMATION FROM THIS APPLICATION FOR ACTUAL TRADING PURPOSES.

 No other front-end frameworks or libraries were used.
 The graph was generated using a canvas element, not using D3 or another data visualization library.
 This choice was made because of the interference with DOM rendering that would conflict with React, which uses a virtual DOM.